agapecert/experiments/README.md

 ## Updates
 * Updating Verifable Computation experiments with libsnark.
-This will be uploaded on 2022.05.03.
+Updated on 2022.05.03.